 *The actual loan amount, term, and APR amount of loan that a customer qualifies for may vary based on credit determination and state law.
 Minimum loan amounts vary by state.

 **Example: A $5,700 loan with an administration fee of 4.75% and an amount financed of $5,429.25, repayable in 36 monthly installments, would have an APR of 29.95% and monthly payments of $230.33.

 Avant branded credit products are issued by WebBank, member FDIC.

 Prosper: As a peer-to-peer lender, Prosper offers loans up to $40,000 that are funded by regular investors.
-It offers the lowest interest rates of any company on this list, starting at just 7.95%.
-Those with lower credit scores could end up paying as much as 35.99%, though.
+It offers the lowest interest rates of any company on this list, with interest rates from 7.95%–35.99%.
 Prosper requires its borrowers to have a minimum credit score of 640, however, so it may be out of reach to some.